alenaks/SigmaPie/README.md

     * text (boolean) -- type of the data, symbols or text

-### Extraction of Tier-based Strictly k-Local (k-TSL) grammar from the input data
+#### Extraction of Tier-based Strictly k-Local (k-TSL) grammar from the input data

+    --- find_tsl(data, n, text) ---
-**find_tsl** extracts tier-based strictly local grammar from the given data set.
+    Extracts tier-based strictly local grammar from the given data set.
 Follows the algorithm provided in (Jardine and McMullin in prep.)

-Arguments: see _find_sl_ function.
+    Arguments:
+    * data (any iterable) -- data to be analyzed
+    * n (integer) -- length of ngrams to be constructed
+    * text (boolean) -- type of the data, symbols or text

+#### Extraction of the alphabet from the input data

     --- alphabet(data, text) ---
     Collects alphabet based on the input data.
 If text=False,